mohsen-karami/giti/README.md

 #### giti push -t `tag-name`

 This option attaches the user input as a tag to the latest commit and pushes it to the remote server.
 In the case you wanna assign a tag for a previous commit, you can add `--hash commit-hash` to the original command.

+### giti setup

+You can simply configure your git identity (name and email), locally or globally, by running the command.

+#### giti setup --clear

+Clear your git identity by adding —clear to the setup command.

 ## License
 Giti is licensed under the GPLv3 license.
 See [LICENSE](https://github.com/mohsen-karami/giti/blob/master/LICENSE) for more information.